ZhenyingZhu/StudyNotes/SystemDesign.md

 Measure performace:

-- throughput: the number of records we can process per second, or the total time it takes to run a job on a dataset of a certain size.
+- throughput **[KEY]**: the number of records we can process per second, or the total time it takes to run a job on a dataset of a certain size.
   - Critical for batch processing system (e.g., Hadoop)
-- response time: what client see.
+- response time **[KEY]**: what client see.
-  - vs. latency, which is when the request is awaiting in the system.
+  - vs. latency **[KEY]**, which is when the request is awaiting in the system.
   - could be vary from time to time because it includes other facts like background process context switch, network package loss, TCP retransmission, garbage collection pause, page fault cause re-read from disk, mechanical vibrations in the server rack
-  - Need to measure the distribution of value: average, P50, P95, P99, P99.9 percentiles. tail latencies: high percentile of response time.
+  - Need to measure the distribution of value **[KEY]**: average, P50, P95, P99, P99.9 percentiles. tail latencies: high percentile of response time.
   - service level objectives (SLOs) and service level agreements (SLAs) use percentiles
-- Queueing delays: normally affect high percentile. head-of-line blocking effect: it only takes a small number of slow requests to hold up the processing of subsequent requests.
+- Queueing delays **[KEY]**: normally affect high percentile. head-of-line blocking effect: it only takes a small number of slow requests to hold up the processing of subsequent requests.
 - to measure performance under high load, the load generation client should send requests in parallel not one by one.
 - tail latency amplification: a slow call increases when client needs multiple backend calls for a single request, a higher proportion of the whole request requests end up being slow.
-- use a rolling window to calculate percentile in the last 10 mins for the monitor.
+- use a rolling window **[KEY]** to calculate percentile in the last 10 mins for the monitor.
 To calculate that efficiently, can use algorithm: forward decay, t-digest, or HdrHistogram.

 Handle load increase

 - scaling up (vertical scaling, moving to a more powerful machine)
 - scaling out (horizontal scaling, distributing the load across multiple smaller machines)
 - elastic: automatically add computing resources when they detect a load increase
 - distribute stateless system is easy, but stateful data system could be hard.
 - Early-stage should iterate quickly on product features than it is to scale to some hypothetical future load.

-Maintainability
+##### Maintainability

 - Operability
   - monitor health, visible to the runtime behavior and internal of the system. restore service